tanvir-git/odoo-documentation/content/applications/productivity/iot/config/connect.rst

 the printout of a receipt printer connected to the :abbr:`IoT (Internet of Things)` box.

 .. warning::
-   By default, the :abbr:`IoT (Internet of Things)` box will display the *pairing code* for a maximum of 5 minutes after the unit boots up.
-After 5 minutes, the *pairing code* will disappear for security purposes and the :abbr:`IoT (Internet of Things)` box will need to be rebooted manually by unplugging the unit from the power source for ten seconds and re-plugging it back in.
+   By default, the :abbr:`IoT (Internet of Things)` box will display the pairing code for a maximum of 5 minutes after the unit boots up.
+After 5 minutes, the pairing code will disappear for security purposes and the :abbr:`IoT (Internet of Things)` box will need to be rebooted manually by unplugging the unit from the power source for ten seconds and re-plugging it back in.

 .. note::
-   If no screen is attached to the :abbr:`IoT (Internet of Things)` box, then the *pairing code* can be accessed from the :abbr:`IoT (Internet of Things)` box homepage by clicking on the :guilabel:`POS Display` button.
-For instructions on how to access the :abbr:`IoT (Internet of Things)` box homepage visit :ref:`iot_connect/token`.
+   If no screen is attached to the :abbr:`IoT (Internet of Things)` box, then the pairing code can be accessed from the :abbr:`IoT (Internet of Things)` box homepage by clicking on the :guilabel:`POS Display` button.
+For instructions on how to access the :abbr:`IoT (Internet of Things)` box homepage visit :ref:`iot/config/connect_token`.

 On the computer, navigate to :menuselection:`IoT app --> IoT Boxes`, and then click on the :guilabel:`Connect` button located in the upper-left corner of the the :menuselection:`IoT Boxes` dashboard.
-Input the *pairing code* in the :guilabel:`Pairing Code` field and click on the :guilabel:`Pair` button.
+Input the pairing code in the :guilabel:`Pairing Code` field and click on the :guilabel:`Pair` button.
 The database will now link to the :abbr:`IoT (Internet of Things)` box and it will appear on the :menuselection:`IoT Boxes` page.

-.. _iot_connect/wifi:
+.. _iot/config/connect_wifi:

 WiFi connection
 ===============